Welcome message…

 Biography

-Rose Ferrao is a literary agent with the P.S.
+Rose Ferrao is an associate agent at the P.S.
 Literary Agency.
 She began her publishing career in London, working in non-fiction at Bloomsbury and science fiction, fantasy and horror at Orbit Books.
 She has a BA in English Literature and Film from QueenÕs University and an MA in Publishing from University College London.
 Rose has a wide range of reading tastes, but she is particularly drawn to compelling, character-driven stories that embrace the weird and wondrous.
 Outside of work, she spends her time cooking and watching too many movies.

 Notes